 Providing Money for an Inmate

 The City of Las Vegas jail website has information and links to help you make an arrestee’s stay less stressful.
 You can leave money for an arrestee online, by phone, and in person.
 A link to the Access Corrections website, the place to register to leave money for an arrestee, is on the detention center’s website.
 To leave money online for an arrestee, you must register.
 To leave money by phone, use the number on the website.
 In-person, you can deposit money using a kiosk inside the Detention Center during visitation.
 The kiosk accepts Discover, MasterCard, and Visa as well as cash.
 Cash is immediately available to the inmate.

 Visiting an Inmate

-The Detention Center also has the visitation schedule posted on the website.
+The Las Vegas Jail also has the visitation schedule posted on the website.
 It includes unit numbers and visitation hours and days.
-To visit, you must be pre-approved.
+To visit, you must pass approval first.
 The arrestee must submit your first, middle and last name and date of birth.
 You will present your photo identification during the visit.
-Arrive 30 minutes early to check in before visiting.
-You are not allowed to visit of you are a convicted felon, on active probation, parole or conditional release.
+Arrive 30 minutes early to check-in before visiting.
+You are not allowed to visit if you are a convicted felon, on active probation, parole or conditional release.
 You also can not have outstanding warrants, be threatening to the arrestee or the facility, show signs of drugs or alcohol use or be dressed inappropriately.

 Calling an Inmate

 If you want an inmate to call, an account must be set up with a pre-paid debit account.
-With this account the inmate is allowed to make calls.
+With this account, the inmate will be able to make calls.
 You will find all the information to establish an account on the Detention Center’s website.
 The inmate will only be able to make collect calls without an account.
 You will also find the address and rules concerning written corresponds on the website.

 An inmate can release his property by filling out a property release form or someone outside the facility can request one at the bail window between 8:00 and 10:00 am and pm.
 The release of property includes all property and money, including money for bail.